paperlib/dotfiles/README.md

 ### :leaves: a few more shortcuts
 You probably know how to open several files in `vim` at once, something like `vim file.one file.two`, right?
-But what most don't know - and by most I mean even seasoned professionals for whom `vim` is that horrible editor they just _have_ to use -, so what most don't know is how to flip through those files once in `vim` (_most_ would just quit `:q` the current file so that the next one pops-up, or just quit all wholesale!)
+But what most don't know - and by most I mean even seasoned professionals for whom `vim` is that horrible editor they just _have_ to use -, so what most don't know is how to flip through those files once in `vim` (_most_ would just quit `:q` the current file so that the next one pops up, or just quit all wholesale!)

 So what if... we could flip through open files in `vim` with the simplest of shortcuts?
 * Use <kbd>⇥ Tab</kbd> to switch over to the next open file